MCBurda/erc1155_auction_contract/README.md

 sending address.
 The bidder incurs the gas fee.
 Moreover, the contract will throw an error and revert its last actions if the item “id” passed in the transaction is not within the range of valid ids, the message value is below the initial item price set by the auction owner, or if a bid exists for all available items and the new bid is lower than the lowest bid.
-If none of the requirements are breached, the bid is accepted.
+If none of the requirements are breached, the bid is accepted. <br />

 Since an ERC1155 contract can hold several non-fungible tokens of the same class, the bidding for these tokens must be done in a way that allows the auction smart contract to sell all available tokens to bidders.